hwong511/car-insurance-fraud-detection/README.md

 ## Models
 - **Off-the-shelf Model (ViT)** – Pretrained Vision Transformer, fine-tuned with class weights for imbalance handling
-- **Custom Model** – CNN built in Python, trained with class weights and image augmentation for more robust learning
+- **Custom Model** – CNN built in Python, trained with filtered and pre-tuned hyperparameters, and image augmentation for more robust learning

 ---